Why Your Advertising and Marketing for Dental Implants Is NOT Working

 Yes, people are concerned about chewing and speaking, but those are somewhat abstract concepts.

 You have to get to the core of the problem.
 People don’t want to be embarrassed.
-They don’t feel bad about themselves.
+They don’t want to feel bad about themselves.

 They can and will put up with the pain.
 They will put up with the minor and physical inconveniences of not chewing or speaking properly, but the emotional pain is a different story.